Word Meanings - FLASKET - Book Publishers vocabulary database

 Tending to conserve; preservative. - MISOBSERVE

 The quality or state of being subservient; instrumental fitness or use; hence, willingness to serve another's purposes; in a derogatory sense, servility.
 The body wherein appears much fitness, use, and subserviency to infinite functions.
-Bentley. - DISMALLY
+Bentley. - INSERVE

 To be of use to an end; to serve. - PUBLIC-SERVICE CORPORATION; QUASI-PUBLIC CORPORATION